xamk-mire/DesPat25/Learning-assignments/Assignment-2.md

 1. Run both frontend and backend
 2. Use the swagger UI to create a device and capture a reading: `[Swagger UI](http://localhost:5080/swagger/index.html)`

+>[!NOTE]
+> If the values don't show in the frontend, you might need to update the code in the dashboard to target the new enumerable string values
+> e.g. temp -> Temperature, humidity -> Humidity, light -> Light, moisture -> SoilMoisture

 **Create a device (Simulated for now):**

 ```bash